-- The VERIFY command is sent to the UICC with parameter P2 indicating PIN for which the retry counter value is to be retrieved with an empty data field (response SW1, SW2 '63CX' where X indicates the number of further allowed retries). - In case of an unsuccessful PIN verification and if the PIN was not blocked prior to the execution of the command, the UICC returns the remaining retry value in the response parameters SW1, SW2 (response '63CX' where X indicates the number of further allowed retries).
+The VERIFY PIN command is sent to the UICC with parameter P2 indicating the PIN for which the retry counter value is to be retrieved with an empty data field.
+The number of retries, if any, is indicated in the response by SW1 = '63CX', where X indicates the number of retries left.